Skip to content

 Creating Resource Group, and VM using Azure Az PowerShell Cmdlet from Cloud Shell

-Creating Resource Group (RG): You can lunch Cloud Shell directly from Azure Portal or you can simply visit shell.azure.com to lunch it directly from your web browser.
+You can launch Cloud Shell directly from Azure Portal or you can simply visit shell.azure.com to launch it directly from your web browser.

 To create other resources on Azure you need to first create a resource group.
 To understand better, let me briefly talk about what a Resource group is.